UnknownJoe796/rock-kotlin/README.md

-# The Rock Programming Language
+# Rock Programming Language

-The Rock programming language is a micro-language - meaning it is very minimalistic, much like a micro-kernel.
+Rock, the programming language, is a micro-language - meaning it is very minimalistic, much like a micro-kernel.
 It is much like LISP, but with maps instead of lists.
 It is designed to output source code for any other programming language, with new languages added through additional `.rock` source files.

 Rock is also intended to be an IDE-centric language, meaning that code isn't meant to be edited directly.
 This brings about some nice bonuses: